Last Updated: May 25, 2018

 - To facilitate retargeting at a campaign level.
 Retargeting is the process of serving an ad from a particular advertiser to a user, based on the fact that the user has previously visited the advertiser’s website.
 Retargeting occurs within the confines of a user-to-advertiser relationship, and is not available for general targeting on Index Exchange.
 Retargeting is not available for Sensitive Data as defined by the General Data Protection Regulation.

-Personally Identifiable Information and Personal Data of Index Exchange Members
+PII, PI, and Personal Data of Index Exchange Members

 Index Exchange does not engage in any form of distribution or sale of PII, PI or Personal Data to third parties for their own promotional use.
 Index Exchange does not sell, supply, or otherwise make user PII, PI or Personal Data available to any third party under any circumstances, unless ordered to do so by a court of competent jurisdiction.